henriquebrnetto/analise-bancaria/README.md

 # Bank Statement Analysis
-Automation of Bank Statements Analysis and Create Excel Representations.
+Automation for Bank Statements Analysis and Create Excel Representations.

 - The file "analysis.py" is the main script for this program.
   - To make it easy to use (even if you do not know programming nor Python), you can simply create a python shortcut in your Desktop, and it will create the Excel file with the organized data.